Bayesian search theory

 Bayesian search theory is the application of Bayesian statistics to the search for lost objects.
-It has been used several times to find lost sea vessels, for example USS Scorpion, and has played a key role in the recovery of the flight recorders in the Air France Flight 447 disaster of 2009.
+It has been used several times to find sunken ships, for example USS Scorpion, and played a key role in the recovery of the flight recorders in the Air France Flight 447 disaster of 2009.
 It has also been used in the attempts to locate the remains of Malaysia Airlines Flight 370.

 Procedure

 The usual procedure is as follows: